EndPointCorp/end-point-blog/2011/06/06/bucardo-multi-master-for-postgresql.html.md

 foobar | Good   | 17:58:37   | 3m2s  | 131836/131836/4785 | none      |
 ```

-Here we see that this syncs has never failed ("Last bad"), the time of day of the last good run, how long ago it was from right now (3 minutes and 2 seconds), as well as details of the last successful run.
+Here we see that this syncs has never failed (“Last bad”), the time of day of the last good run, how long ago it was from right now (3 minutes and 2 seconds), as well as details of the last successful run.
 Last I/D/C stands for number of inserts, deletes, and collisions across all databases for this syncs.
 This is just an overview of all syncs at a high level, but we can also give status an argument of a sync name to see more details like so:

 ```bash
 bucardo status foobar